Trams in Düsseldorf

 The Düsseldorf tramway network (Straßenbahnnetz Düsseldorf) is a network of tramways serving Düsseldorf, the capital city of the federal state of North Rhine-Westphalia, Germany.
 In combination with the Düsseldorf Stadtbahn and Rhine-Ruhr S-Bahn, it forms the backbone of the public transport system in Düsseldorf.

 The tramway network is currently operated by Rheinbahn AG, and is integrated in the Verkehrsverbund Rhein-Ruhr (VRR).
 As of 2016, its seven tram lines ran over 78.0 km of route, serving 178 stops.

 History

 In 1876, the first horse-drawn tram line opened in Düsseldorf operated by the Belgian entrepreneur Leopold Boyaert.
 It joined Castle Square with the Bergisch-Märkischen station and the concert hall.

 In 1896, the first electric tram ran in Düsseldorf, and the full conversion of the system to electricity continued through 1900.

 Lines

 As of 2016, seven tram lines running on 78.0 km of route, operate in the city of Düsseldorf and in portions of the urban areas of Neuss:

 After finishing work at the Wehrhahlinie, many of the tram lines (703, 712, 713 and 715) have been moved to the new Stadtbahn service.

 Rolling stock

 The current tram fleet consists of low-floor trams which are good for wheelchair accessibility.

-In the media

-A version of the Tramway is playable in the German simulator LOTUS as paid-DLC with the map set in 1981 with tram lines 76, 710, 705,715 from Düsseldorf Hauptbahnhof to Krefeld* and Hoterheide.